mihranrazaa/Asteroid_Destroyer/README.md

 - The triangle is also a circle in the game logic, so it can be easier for me to implement collision detection as a newbie.
 - I dunno what to write here..
 - I can't decide what name i should give to the game, so i gave the BEST GENERIC NAME ::::: ASTEROID DESTROYER!!!
+- In the building run i added more random features, i first thought of only adding Score counter, which is a good thing to have, but then i also saw that with pygame i can add BGM(Background Music) very easily so i added it.
+Then i thought why not make it more challenging? so i added a timer that decreases the speed of the asteroids as the score increases.
+- I forgot to mention after score counter i added the Game over screen, which i really really wanted to add, as it felt like a good way to end the game.

+---

 ## Versions

 - v1.0: Initial release
 - v1.1: Improved Controls, (Personally i feel comfortable using the new controls), Better movement
-- v1.2: Added End Screen :: You can leave the game by pressing the escape key or spacebar. :: Added Score counter, 5 per asteroid destroyed.
+- v1.2: Added End Screen :: You can leave the game by pressing the escape key or spacebar. :: Added Score counter, 5 per asteroid destroyed. :: Increased difficulty as score increases :: Added BGM :: Added increase Difficulty as score increases

 ## Credits